 The city receives Gas Tax funds that are primarily used to fund regular maintenance activities (pothole patching, traffic signal maintenance, renewal of pavement striping, and replacement of worn signs).
 Through the enactment of Senate Bill 1 (SB1), also known as the Road Repair and Accountability Act of 2017, the city receives an additional allocation of transportation funds in which the City Council must approve a separate expenditure plan on an annual basis for use of those funds.
 The City also receives Measure A sales tax income that helps to pay for road resurfacing projects like slurry seals, cape seals, and asphalt overlays, as well as routine maintenance and matching dollars for capital projects.

-For questions regarding this year's project or the overlay program, please contact Stuart Hodgkins, General Services Department at 916-727-4770.
+For questions regarding this year's project, the overlay program, or transportation funding, please contact Regina Cave, General Services Department at 916-727-4770.

 General Services DepartmentPhysical Address

 6360 Fountain Square Drive Citrus Heights CA 95621

 Phone: 916-727-4770Fax: 916-727-1454

 Department HoursMonday through Friday8:00 a.m. to 5:00 p.m.

 8:00 a.m. to 4:00 p.m.